Weekend Family

-Weekend Family (Week-End Family) is a French comedy streaming television series for children and teenagers, which is produced by Elephant International for the Walt Disney Company.
+Weekend Family (Week-End Family) is a French comedy television series for children and teenagers, which is produced by Elephant International for the Walt Disney Company.
 The series premiered on February 23, 2022, on Disney+ in select countries.

 In July 2022, the series was renewed for a second season.
+Season 2 premiered on April 5, 2023.

 Plot

 Fred is the fun and irresistible father of a very diverse family.
 As a perpetual joker, he tries to be a good father to his daughters Clara (15 years), Victoire (12 years) and Romy (9 years), for whom he only takes custody on weekends.
 Although his daughters' mothers love Fred, Laurence, Marie-Ange and Helena all had good reasons to leave him.
 The mothers are never far away, and neither is Stan, Fred's best friend.
 When Fred falls madly in love with Emmanuelle, a Québécois woman living in Paris who studied child psychology and is doing her doctorate, a new phase in life begins for both of them.
 Emmanuelle, who cannot always rely on the advice of her best friend Cora, has to break away from books and theory every weekend in order to get along with her new family, including Fred's ex-partners.